 (Pocket-lint) - It's now over 50 years since the human race went to the moon with the first moon landing by Apollo 11 happening on 20 July 1969.
-And with NASA announcing that it plans to land on the moon again by 2024, we thought what better way to celebrate than with a collection of some of the best photos of the moon in all its glory for you to enjoy.
+And with NASA's ongoing plans to land on the moon again by 2024, we thought what better way to celebrate than with a collection of some of the best photos of the moon in all its glory for you to enjoy.

 Enjoy the range of inspiring images of our moon in all shapes and sizes: